 At Mullet Point the trevallys caught appear to be bigger.
 Kahawai suddenly decreased about 2 years ago.

 Margareth has also seen big fish in schools of 6-10, visit the upper estuary along the oyster tiles.
 Amongst these tiles they would stand head down, working the bottom, their yellow tails sticking out above the surface.
 Since the water was about 1m deep, these fish must have measured between 80 and 120cm.
 When these fish swim horizontally, they show a big yellow dorsal fin above the water.
 Apart from that, the fish are very shiny/silvery, unlike kingfish.
 Their tails also appear broader than those of Kingfish.
 For several years now she has observed them returning to the upper Mahurangi in the month of February.

-I have suggested that these fish may have been samsonfish.
+I suggested that these fish might have been samsonfish (Seriola hippos).
 These are sideways compressed (unlike kingfish), up to 150cm long, silvery with yellow fins and tail and they occur in small groups.
 Although they are uncommon in our waters, they are occasionally seen.